Five stunning Slovakian castle ruins

 LEDNICA CASTLE

-Take the train to either Ilava or Púchov and then the bus to Lednica.
-There is a bus stop right below the castle.
+How to get there | Take a train to Ilava or Púchov and from there the bus to Lednica.
+You can get off the bus right below the castle.

-General admission | 2€
+Entrance Fee | 2€

 Lednica Castle hugging the cliffside seen through a window in the trees, Slovakia